A Strong Haken's Theorem: Verticality in aspherical compression bodies

 \begin{lemma} Let $(\calD, \bdd \calD) \subset (C, \bdd_+ C)$ and $\calA \subset C$ be as in Corollary \ref{cor:annulidiskdis}.
 Suppose $\hat{\beta} = \{\bbb_i\}, i = 1, 2$ is a vertical family of arcs in $C$ whose end points $p_i \in \bdd_- C$ are disjoint from the family of circles $\hat{a} = \calA \cap \bdd_- C$ in $\bdd_- C$.
 Then $\hat{\beta}$ can be properly isotoped rel $\{p_i\}$ so that it is disjoint from $\calA \cup \calD$. \end{lemma}

 \begin{proof} We suppose that both components of $\hat{\beta}$ are incident to the same component $F$ of $\bdd_- C$.
 The proof is essentially the same (indeed easier) if they are incident to different components of $\bdd_- C$.
 Let $\Delta$ be a complete family of meridian disks as given in Corollary \ref{cor:annulidiskdis}, so $\calA$ lies entirely in a collar of $\bdd_- C$.
-Per Lemma \ref{lemma:annulus}, let $B \subset C$ be a spanning annulus that contains the vertical pair $\hat{\beta}$ and has the curve $b$ as its end $B \cap F$ on $F$.
+Per Lemma \ref{lemma:annulus}, let $B \subset C$ be a spanning annulus that contains the vertical pair $\hat{\beta}$ and has the curve $b$ (from the preamble to this lemma) as its end $B \cap F$ on $F$.